 Typing is recognized as a motor skill, and training student fingers to respond correctly and quickly can be likened to athletic conditioning in which muscle training uses repetition until habit forms.

 Indeed, proper typing technique improves typing accuracy and speed but also cultivates student confidence in their own abilities.
-The latter is an immeasurable benefit that will carry students as they develop additional digital literacy skills, such as using business applications like Word or PowerPoint.
+The latter is an immeasurable benefit that will carry students as they develop additional digital skills, such as using business applications like Word or PowerPoint.

 Gamified for Engaging Practice Opportunities